Life As a Paving, Surfacing, and Tamping Equipment Operator

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-Types of Paving, Surfacing & Tamping Equipment Operator Jobs
+Other Paving, Surfacing & Tamping Equipment Operator Job Titles

-In the United States, there were 51,900 jobs for Paving, Surfacing, and Tamping Equipment Operator in 2016.
+There were about 51,900 jobs for Paving, Surfacing, and Tamping Equipment Operator in 2016 (in the United States).
 New jobs are being produced at a rate of 12.1% which is above the national average.
 The Bureau of Labor Statistics predicts 6,300 new jobs for Paving, Surfacing, and Tamping Equipment Operator by 2026.
 Due to new job openings and attrition, there will be an average of 6,200 job openings in this field each year.

 The states with the most job growth for Paving, Surfacing & Tamping Equipment Operator are Utah, Arizona, and Florida.
 Watch out if you plan on working in Maine, New Mexico, or Hawaii.
 These states have the worst job growth for this type of profession.